savdagod/TidbytAssistant/README.md

 3. Type out your device name and run the action.

 ### Pushing text
-#### Use the action TidbytAssistant: Push
+#### Use the action TidbytAssistant: Text
 1. Select the radio buttom for *Text*
 2. In the *Custom Content* box, enter the text you want displayed.
+You can also select from the avaialble fonts and colors.
-3. Enter your device name and run the action.
+4. Enter your device name and run the action.
 You should see your text scrolling across the screen.

 ### Pushing your own files
 #### Use the action TidbytAssistant: Push